Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Application to Real Data

-Figures \ref{ibskirp} and \ref{perrkirp} respectively depict IBS and prediction error curves of the BVSNLP method, based on a five-fold cross validation for the KIRP dataset and compares it to the reference curve obtained by the Kaplan Meier method.
+Figures \ref{ibskirp} and \ref{perrkirp}, respectively, depict IBS and prediction error curves of the BVSNLP method, based on a five-fold cross validation for the KIRP dataset, and compares it to the reference curve obtained by the Kaplan--Meier method.
 The c-index measure for the BVSNLP method is 0.876.
-The average run-time for BVSNLP in each fold of the cross validation was 3.6 minutes on 120 CPUs.
+The average runtime for BVSNLP in each fold of the cross-validation was 3.6 minutes on 120 CPUs.